DallanQ/cartographers/QA.md

 > What if (in a late game) there is no place on the map where I could draw an Ambush (in a multiplayer game)?

-If a player cannot legally draw the depicted shape on their neighbor's map, they must instead draw a 1x1 square anywhere on their neighbor's map and fill it with the monster terrain type.
+From the rule book "If a player cannot legally draw the depicted shape on their neighbor's map, they must instead draw a 1x1 square anywhere on their neighbor's map and fill it with the monster terrain type."

-> Should the 1x1 space be filled with a specific terrain type?

-Yes, the 1x1 space should be filled with the monster terrain type.

 [great-city-what-if-theres-only-one-village-cluster](https://boardgamegeek.com/thread/2326507/great-city-what-if-theres-only-one-village-cluster)

-> What if there is only one village cluster on the map?
+> Regarding the Great City, what if there is only one village cluster on the map?
 Does it still count as the largest one or do you need at least two clusters for this card to score?

 If you have only one cluster, it is the largest one.
 If you have multiple clusters, you sort them by size in a descending order and pick the first one.